 CUB is a CUDA programming library that developers may wish to access.
-It is available for some distributions for some older CUDA versions, and provided by the package cm-cub-cuda.
+It is provided by the package cm-cub-cuda, from the Machine Learning (cm-ml) repository.

 CUDA Package Installation Basic Sanity Check

 • The NVIDIA GPU hardware should be detectable by the kernel, otherwise the GPUs cannot be used by the drivers.
 Running the lspci command on the device with the GPU before the CUDA package driver installation is a quick check that should make it clear if the NVIDIA hardware is detected in the first place: